Drone Operator

 Independence

-Much of my work happens solo in the field, so I rely on my judgment and confidence to complete tasks successfully.
+I often work alone in the field, so I rely on my own judgment, problem-solving skills, and confidence to complete each task successfully.

 Computer & Technological icon